Words

 Andrea Lattuada

-I got my PhD in the Systems Group at ETH Zürich, advised by Prof. Timothy Roscoe.
+Between the beginning of 2023 and the first half of 2024 I was a Researcher in the VMware Research Group.
+I got my PhD at the end of 2022 in the Systems Group at ETH Zürich, advised by Prof. Timothy Roscoe.

 I am interested in systems software verification as a way to substantially improve their safety and reliability, but to achieve this, the verification effort must be commensurate to the value it provides.
-I have been building verified systems, and extending the available tooling to find and fix inefficiencies.
-Based on this experience, I started and I co-lead the Verus project.
+I build verified systems, and extend the available tooling to find and fix inefficiencies.

+I co-started (with Chris Hawblitzel, MSR) and I co-lead the Verus project.
 Verus is a tool to rapidly verify the correctness of systems code written in Rust.
 The Verus project involves members from VMware Research, Microsoft Research, Carnegie Mellon University, ETH Zurich, University of Washington, University of Michigan, University of Wisconsin-Madison, and others.

 We are writing and verifying complex, concurrent systems programs in Verus.
 Researchers at the University of Utah are using Verus to write and verify a full-featured microkernel, and Microsoft is writing and verifying durable logs on persistent memory with Verus.